MadsAagaard/exomiser/README.md

 ## Common use case
     nextflow run KGVejle/exomiser -r main --vcf /path/to/vcf/ --hpo /path/to/hpo/ --ped /path/to/ped

-By default, all output (txt, vcf, json and html) is stored in the output directory "exomiser_results". in the folder the script is executed.
+By default, all output (txt, vcf, json and html) is stored in the output directory "exomiser_results" in the folder the script is executed.

+Run the script with --help to see available optioons and default settings:

+    nextflow run KGVejle/exomiser -r main --help